-Sadly, after an excellent season last year, the index for the Chalkhill Blue on Fleam Dyke dropped by 57%, from 2215 to 951, the lowest since 2012.
-On the Roman Road, the population of this species is much smaller and the index dropped from 50 in 2015 to just 19 this year.
+In 2016 the index for the Chalkhill Blue on Fleam Dyke was the lowest for 4 years but 2017 showed a 20% increase.
+However, it was still well below the peak year of 2015.
+On the Roman Road, the population of this species is very much smaller and the index dropped to just 15 from 19 in 2016 and 50 in 2015.

-The Dark Green Fritillary, which appeared on Fleam Dyke for the first time in 2010 with one sighting and showed modest increases to an index of 13 in 2013, has not been recorded in transect counts for the last three years.
+The Dark Green Fritillary, which appeared on Fleam Dyke for the first time in 2010 with one sighting, and showed modest increases to an index of 13 in 2013, has not been recorded in transect counts for the last four years.

 On Fleam Dyke, Small/Essex Skippers had a good year, with an index only slightly down on the record year of 2016.
 On the Roman Road, there was a significant increase in the combined numbers of these two species but the indices did not reach the higher levels recorded in 2015.
 On Fleam Dyke, the Large Skipper showed a slight reduction compared with 2016 but, for the first time since we started monitoring, none were recorded on the Roman Road.